-To support student and teacher readiness for PARCC and to reflect the shifts of the Common Core State Standards for English Language Arts, the Tennessee Department of Education has made significant format changes to the TCAP Writing Assessment for the 2012-13 school year.
+To support student and teacher readiness for PARCC and to reflect the shifts of the Common Core State Standards for English Language Arts, the 2013-14 TCAP Writing Assessment will continue to emphasize the following skills:

-For the next two years, the Writing Assessment will have no effect upon district or school level accountability and will not be factored into teacher value-added scores, giving teachers and students a chance to learn and prepare for new standards and expectations in a low-stakes manner.
+The 2013-14 TCAP Writing Assessment will continue to have no effect upon district or school level accountability and will not be factored into teacher value-added scores, giving teachers and students a chance to learn and prepare for new standards and expectations in a low-stakes manner.

 An explanation of the changes in format

 Special education accommodations